Nicholas Alcock, Attorney at Law January 9, 2012

 Keep your shoes shined and your shirts pressed.
 Guys–light starch, Brooks Brothers, regular collar shirts.
 They cost seventy bucks but they are worth it.
 Ladies, I don’t know what to tell you.
 You have it tougher when it comes to work clothes.
 Regardless, whatever you do, don’t send me a resume every day because I told you to.

-Attorney Nick Alcock is the owner of the Phoenix Law Firm Alcock and Associates.
+Attorney Nick Alcock is the owner of the Phoenix Law Firm Alcock & Associates.